robcarver17/pysystemtrade/docs/production.md

 - If you're not using IBC restart the IB Gateway; and if you are check it has started ok
 - Temporarily turn off the crontab to stop processes from spawning before you are ready
-- Check you have a mongoDB instance running okay
+- Check you have a MongoDB instance running okay
 - Run a full set of reports, and carefully check them, especially the status and reconcile reports, to see that all is well.
 - If necessary take steps to recover data (see next section).
 - If this goes well you will have an empty order stack.
 Run update_strategy_orders to repopulate it.